VlachosGroup/vunits/_sources/install.rst.txt

 Installing the developer branch
 -------------------------------
-VUnits has a release roughly once a month.
 Changes that will be in the next release will be located in the Developer branch but may have more bugs than the master branch.
-You can install using the following:
+You can install using the
+following:
 ::